Amortized Bethe Free Energy Minimization for Learning MRFs: Experiments

-An alternative to learning a 3rd order HMM with variational inference, then, is to consider an analogous \textit{undirected} model, which can be learned using BFE approximations, and therefore requires no sampling.
-In particular, we will consider the 3rd order undirected product-of-experts style HMM in Figure~\ref{fig:mrfs} (b), which contains only pairwise factors, and parameterizes the joint distribution of $\boldx$ and $\boldz$ as $P(\boldx, \boldz \param \btheta) \, {=} \, \frac{1}{\Z} \exp(\sum_{t=1}^T \sum_{s=\max(t-3,1)}^{t-1} \log \Psi_{t,1,s}(z_s, z_t \param \btheta) + \sum_{t=1}^T \log \Psi_{t,2}(z_t, x_t\param \btheta))$.
+\paragraph{Undirected 3rd Order HMMs} An alternative to learning a 3rd order HMM with variational inference, then, is to consider an analogous \textit{undirected} model, which can be learned using BFE approximations, and therefore requires no sampling.
+In particular, we will consider the 3rd order undirected product-of-experts style HMM in Figure~\ref{fig:mrfs} (b), which contains only pairwise factors, and parameterizes the joint distribution of $\boldx$ and $\boldz$ as $P(\boldx, \boldz \param \btheta) \niceeq \frac{1}{\Z} \exp(\sum_{t=1}^T \sum_{s=\max(t-3,1)}^{t-1} \log \Psi_{t,1,s}(z_s, z_t \param \btheta) \, {+} \, \sum_{t=1}^T \log \Psi_{t,2}(z_t, x_t\param \btheta))$.
 Note that while this variant captures only a subset of the distributions that can be represented by the full parameterization (Figure~\ref{fig:mrfs} (a)), it still captures 3rd order dependencies using pairwise factors.
-We will keep the $\Psi_{t,2}$ emission factors locally normalized as in the directed case, and in order to fairly compare with standard directed HMMs (where the transition distribution is homogeneous), the unnormalized $\Psi_{t,1,s}$ factors will only be a function of the distance between $z_s$ and $z_t$; see the Supplementary Material.